 For Melanie Kwarteng, who went to the aid of a librarian who was overwhelmed by a barrage of students trying to process their requests at the library, helping others should be second-nature.
 “Good deeds done out of love will help us will encourage others to do same,” she said.
 “You are the light of the world.
 Let your light shine before others so that they may see your good works.”

 Melanie Kwarteng came to the aid of one university librarian who was overwhelmed by a barrage of students waiting for their requests to be processed

 Other students who were Caught Being Good in January 2018

 Nana Kwame joined Melanie Kwarteng to relieve the librarian of his heavy load while serving students

-Matthew went around campus, picking up pieces of litter, from the lecture halls, canteen and the hostels.
+Matthew went around campus picking up pieces of litter from the lecture halls, canteen and hostels

 Share this story